benzap/the-stoics-library/resources/books/seneca_essays_vol_1/firmness.md

 goods or ills appear to the wise man as they do to men at large?
-He does not regard what men consider base or wretched; he does not walk with the crowd, but as the planets make their way against the whirl of heaven,\a so he proceeds contrary to the opinion of the world.
+He does not regard what men consider base or wretched; he does not walk with the crowd, but as the planets make their way against the whirl of heaven, so he proceeds contrary to the opinion of the world.
 Therefore leave off saying: "Will the wise man, then, receive no injury if he is given a lashing, if he has an eye gouged out?
 Will he receive no insult if he is hooted through the forum by the vile